David Patterson David Patterson

 Do I need to be in a big city like Melbourne or Sydney to scale my service business?

 You absolutely do not need to be in a major metropolitan hub to build a world class, scalable business.
 Digital tools and the shift toward human centred service have levelled the playing field for regional entrepreneurs.
+To establish a strong digital presence that supports your growth, you can learn more about Good Budget Website and their packages for Australian small businesses.
 In fact, regional areas like Warrnambool offer lower overheads and tight knit communities that can actually accelerate your journey.
 You can reach a national audience from anywhere in Victoria while enjoying a much better quality of life.

 How much cash reserves do I need before I start hiring staff in Victoria?